ARMmbed/mbed_OS_API_Docs/docs/APIs/io/AnalogIn.md

 ### Example three

-Visual volt meter using LEDs
+The example below shows a visual volt meter using LEDs.

 ```
 #include "mbed.h"